mikegagnon/gamer/README.md

     - `getPossiblePlacements(select)` or `getPossiblePlacements()`

-Here is a bare bones implementation of Tic Tac Toe in
+Here is a bare bones two-player implementation of Tic Tac Toe in `tic-tac-toe/js/tic-tac-toe.js`.

 ```js